Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Dynamic data generation via diffusion models Dynamic data generation via diffusion models

-Suppose the real model of time-series data is $\mP$, and we have a pre-trained diffusion model $s_\theta^t$ satisfies \eqref{score-error-initial} and \eqref{score-error}.
-We note that, fixing $x^{1:t}$, $s^{t+1}_\theta(\tau,x^{1:t},\cdot)$, serves as an approximation of the {\it conditional score function} $\nabla _{x}\log p(\tau, \cdot|x^{1:t})$.
-This motives us to sample from the output distribution adaptively; see Algorithm \ref{adaptive-sampling}.
+Suppose the true model for time-series data is $\mP$, and we have pretrained approximate score functions $s_\theta^t$ satisfying \eqref{score-error-initial} and \eqref{score-error}.
+We note that, for a fixed noisy history $h^{1:t}$, $s^{t+1}_\theta(\tau,h^{1:t},\cdot)$ serves as an approximation to the noisy-history conditional score function $\nabla _x\log p^{\tau_0}_{t+1}(\tau,\cdot|h^{1:t})$.
+This observation motivates adaptive sampling from the output distribution; see Algorithm \ref{adaptive-sampling}.
+In the next section, we present and discuss our main theoretical results for this adaptive, autoregressive-style sampling algorithm.